Spiritus Stories: Norishing with Care

 A Day in the Kitchen: Volunteering to Serve Warmth in Seoul

-On an arid June morning in Seoul, we found myself walking into a community center with my sleeves rolled up and my heart wide open.
+On a dry June morning in Seoul, our Spiritus team walked into a community center with sleeves rolled up and hearts open.
 It was our first day volunteering for a local lunch service program that provides free, home-cooked meals to elderly residents and low-income individuals in the neighborhood.

 Preparing More Than Just Food

-The ingredients were mostly seasonal and locally sourced, from nearby markets and farms in Gyeonggi-do.
-We used cabbage, Korean radish, and perilla leaves which are simple ingredients that, when carefully prepared, became something nourishing and familiar.
+Most of the ingredients were seasonal and locally sourced from nearby farms in Gyeonggi-do.
+Cabbage, Korean radish, and perilla leaves which are humble and familiar ingredients became something deeply nourishing when prepared with care.

 Serving with a Smile

-Around 11:30 a.m., the first guests arrived, mostly elderly citizens, their faces weathered with experience.
-As we placed each tray in front of them, we made sure every item was balanced: rice, soup (usually a mild seaweed or soybean paste soup), three side dishes, and a piece of fruit (Jeju tangerine).
+By 11:30 a.m., the first guests began arriving.
+Many were elderly citizens, their faces showing years of experience and resilience.
+We carefully placed trays in front of each guest: rice, soup (usually mild seaweed or soybean paste), three side dishes, and a small piece of fruit, often a Jeju tangerine.

 Reducing Waste, Respecting Food

-After the meal, we also took part in clean-up.
-All food scraps were collected and weighed to track waste.
-Leftovers were minimal thanks to careful planning.
-Even the water used for rinsing vegetables was reused for cleaning floors or watering plants outside.
-I realized how much thought goes into not just preparing the meal, but ensuring that the process leaves a small environmental footprint.
+After the meal, we joined the clean-up.
+Food scraps were collected and weighed to track waste, and we were happy to see how little was left over thanks to careful planning.
+Even the water used to rinse vegetables was reused for cleaning or watering plants outside.

 Discover more from Spiritus Blog